kibetamos/Insta-scrapping/README.md

 # Insta-scrapping

-This is a python dja ngo projee that gets the users' profile images basing on their profiles
+This is a python dja ngo project that gets the users' profile images basing on their profiles